31 S. Penn Street

 15 S. 7th Street

-The former H. Leh & Company Department Store property was recently renovated by Lehigh County to expand and create much needed additional office space.
+The former H. Leh & Company Department Store property was renovated by Lehigh County to expand and create much needed additional office space.

 Lehigh Valley Bank and Trust Company